IBM/build-blockchain-insurance-app/README-local.md

 3. docker-compose version 1.24.0, build 0aa59064

  Change
-[line 9](https://github.com/IBM/build-blockchain-insurance-app/blob/ubuntu/local-fix/web/www/blockchain/config.js#L9) of `config.js` file to `isUbuntu: true` as shown in the image below:
+[line 9 of of build-blockchain-insurance-app/web/www/blockchain/config.js](https://github.com/IBM/build-blockchain-insurance-app/blob/ubuntu/local-fix/web/www/blockchain/config.js#L9) file to `isUbuntu: true` as shown in the image below:

 ![Is Ubuntu](images/isUbuntu.png)
 Then, run the following commands in your terminal window: